 Diverse if limited evidence indicates Polynesian contact with the Western Hemisphere.
-As mentioned above, we know that medieval Pacific Islanders sailed over a vast portion of the ocean around the 11th-13th centuries CE (Common Era).
+As mentioned above, we know that medieval Pacific Islanders sailed over a vast portion of the ocean around the 11th-13th centuries CE.
 They could even tack into the wind on long dugout canoes with outriggers and eventually sailed with double-hulled catamarans.
 Some archaeologists think Polynesians first settled Hawaii as far back as the 3rd c.
 CE while most think it was later, around 1200 CE.
-The last island Polynesians settled was Easter Island in the far eastern Pacific.
-If they could make it from Marquesas Islands-Tahiti-Bora Bora-Raiatea to Hawaii and Easter Island, they could’ve reached the Western Hemisphere — what medieval Hawaiians called the “land of mist and frogs.”
-Eastern Island is just over 2k miles west of Chile.
-For perspective, Easter Island (109°22′W) is east of modern Phoenix, Arizona (112°04′W).
+The last island Polynesians settled was Easter Island in the southeastern Pacific.
+If they could make it from Marquesas Islands-Tahiti-Bora Bora-Raiatea to Hawaii and Easter Island, Polynesians could’ve reached the Western Hemisphere — what medieval Hawaiians called the “land of mist and frogs.”
+Easter Island is just 2k miles west of Chile.
+For perspective, Easter Island (109°22′W) is east of Phoenix, Arizona (112°04′W).

 There is genetic, nutritional, archaeological, and linguistic evidence that Polynesians reached the Western Hemisphere.
 Polynesian DNA has shown up among the Mapuche of Chile and Argentina and a now-extinct Brazilian tribe.
 Geneticists caution that contact may have occurred later among slaves captured from different parts of the world.
 But Polynesian-South American contact would also explain how the sweet potato arrived in Hawaii and Easter Island and why the Hawaiian word for the vegetable, Kumara, is so similar to that used in Ecuador and Peru: Kumar.
 Likewise, archaeologists unearthed Polynesian chicken bones in South America.
 Recently, geologists matched a Hawaiian obsidian arrowhead with rock from Pachuca, in southern Mexico.
 Around the 13th century, the Chumash of southern California started using Polynesian fish-hooks and building distinctly Hawaiian-style canoes.
 There’s scattered but mounting evidence, in sum, for pre-Columbian contact between Polynesia and South America.

-Nonetheless, neither Vikings nor anyone else who came from Asia, Africa, or Europe made a significant impact on life in the Western Hemisphere.
+Neither Vikings nor anyone else who came from Asia, Africa, or Europe made a significant impact on the Western Hemisphere.
 Spanish colonization starting in 1492 signaled the disruption of Pre-Columbian America when conquistadors settled the Caribbean and mainland stretching from Peru to the present-day American Southwest.
-We’ll cover that in Chapter 3 but, for now, let’s examine some basic points about what Europeans of all nationalities encountered when they landed in the New World and vice-versa.
+We’ll cover that in Chapter 3 but, for now, let’s examine what Europeans of all nationalities encountered when they landed in the New World and vice-versa.

 Europeans didn’t encounter “Indians” that defined themselves as a single group, but rather thousands of different tribes with different names, languages, religions, clothing, economies, and traditions.
-In fact, if Indians had been a single group, they could’ve warded off European invaders even without advanced weaponry.
+In fact, if Indians had been a single group, they could’ve easily warded off the (initially) small number of European invaders even without advanced weaponry.
 Instead, many tribes defined themselves in opposition to each other and many along the coast initially viewed Whites, if warily, mainly as potential trading partners.

 Most farming societies were in the fertile area of Mesoamerica, especially the areas around modern Mexico (the Toltec, Maya, and Aztec) and Peru (Inca).
 In the last century, archaeologists have discovered similar, if smaller, mound-building cultures in the present-day U.S., in the Mississippi and Ohio River valleys.
 Most prominent among these is Cahokia, a settlement south of present-day St. Louis that had around 10k inhabitants.